tarwn/lessthandot-hugo/blogs/content/posts/2015-07-01-5-questions-with-josh-fennessey.md

 ### If you weren't in technology, what completely different career would you choose, regardless of schooling required or salary earned?

 Lumberjack.
 Seriously.
-Chainsaws, flannel, beards…who could ask for more?
+Chainsaws, flannel, beards...who could ask for more?
 Ok, maybe that's too much work.

 Oh I know, you know those guys that drive RVs across then country to deliver them to dealerships?
 I'll be one of those.
 Camping, driving, sightseeing, and getting paid.
 SHUT UP AND TAKE MY APPLICATION!!!